fastify/point-of-view/README.md

 });
 ```

-To configure nunjucks environment after initialisation, you can pass callback function to options:
+To configure nunjucks environment after initialization, you can pass callback function to options:

 ```js
 options: {